Extraltodeus/DistanceSampler/sampler_explaination.md

     tn = t.div(norm)

 This step projects the tensors onto a unit hypersphere.
+(Note from me: that's a super fancy way to say I divide by the radius, juste to ensure a similar scale, also usable by the slerp afterwards)

 Next, the function calculates a distance metric between all pairs of normalized tensors: